OzzyGoylusun/SQL-Case-Study-Analysing-Unicorn-Companies/README.md

 This data analysis project aims to provide insights into the sales performance of an e-commerce company over the past year.
 By analyzing various aspoects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.

+<<AN IMAGE COULD ALSO GO HERE TO SHOW THE AUDIENCE HOW OUR ENDGAME PROJECT WORK VISUALLY LOOKS LIKE>>

 ### Data Sources

 Sales Data: The primary dataset used for this analysis is the "sales_data.csv" file, containing detailed information about each sale made by the company.